Drill Hall Library Rules and Regulations

 - All users should conduct themselves in a manner appropriate to a study environment and with respect and consideration for other users.

 - Children (persons under 18 years of age) may only be brought into the Drill Hall Library for short periods if they are under the close and continuous supervision of their parent or guardian.

 - Supervision is the sole responsibility of the parent or guardian and may not be delegated to others

 - Children must comply with all zone rules and the Code of Conduct.
 Users are not permitted to log their children on to Drill Hall Library computers.

 - Students and Public Access scheme users are not permitted to bring in guests unless written agreement has been given by the library management.

-- The Silent Zone: users must observe complete silence in this zone, which is designated for individual study only.
+The Silent Study Zone: users must observe complete silence in this zone, which is designated for individual study only.

-- The Quiet Zone: users may engage in short, quiet conversation in this zone, which is designated for working either individually or in pairs.
+The Quiet Study Zone: users may engage in short, quiet conversation in this zone, which is designated for working either individually or in pairs.